Last updated : April 14, 2025

 The reason we drug test

 No matter how they consume it, employees under the influence of marijuana—or any drug—usually become less productive.
 More importantly, it’s a proven fact that marijuana use affects motor and cognitive skills, possibly for an extended length of time.
-There is no doubt that marijuana users increase the risk of workplace accidents.
-That puts everyone working around them at higher risk.
+There is no doubt that marijuana users who are high during working hours increase the risk of workplace accidents.
+That puts everyone working around them at higher risk too.

 In the long run, it’s more cost-effective to maintain a drug-free workplace.
 In order to avoid the negative effects of marijuana use, it’s critical to have a clearly defined workplace drug testing policy.
 It should contain procedures for employee and supervisor education, testing protocols, and repercussions for drug use.